AndrewKassab/Dice-AI/README.md

 # Dice-AI (v1)
 Dice-AI is a program that helps with the grueling process of job-hunting by automating it away.

-Job-bot uses Selenium in combination with OpenAI's api to automate browser interactions related to job applications.
+Dice-AI uses Selenium in combination with OpenAI's api to automate browser interactions related to job applications.
 OpenAI's gpt4-o model is used to write cover letters based on the job description.

 # Current Features